Flux Specification Guide

 . - Add a

 attribute.
 This is required for any extern spec on a function.
-This signature behaves as if the#[flux::trusted]
+This signature behaves as if the#[flux_rs::trusted]

 attribute was added, because we can't actually check the implementation.
 We just verify some simple things, like that the function arguments have compatible types. - Write a function stub that matches the external function.